Improved robust Bayes estimators of the error variance in linear models: Minimaxity

-\begin{remark} For Theorems \ref{thm:main} and \ref{thm:main2}, the choice of the loss function is the key.
-Many of the results introduced in Section \ref{sec:intro} are given under the quadratic loss function $(\delta/\sigma^2-1)^2$.
+\begin{remark} For Theorems \ref{thm:indep}, \ref{thm:main} and \ref{thm:main2}, the choice of the loss function is the key.
+Many of the results introduced in Section \ref{sec:intro} were initially proved under the quadratic loss function $(\delta/\sigma^2-1)^2$.
 Under the Gaussian assumption, the corresponding results can be obtained by replacing $n+2$ by $n$.
 On the other hand, the generalized Bayes estimator with respect to $\pi(\alpha, \bbe,\sigma^2)=\pi(\alpha,\bbe)\{\sigma^2\}^{-1}$ depends on the particular sampling model and hence robustness results do not hold under non-Gaussian assumption. \end{remark}